Certainty Blog

 Control Phase

 The fifth and final phase of the DMAIC process is to control the improved process and ensure its sustainability.
-This involves monitoring and maintaining the process performance, implementing control mechanisms, and documenting the results and learnings.
-The main activities in this phase include:
+In particular, this involves monitoring and maintaining the process performance, implementing control mechanisms, and documenting the results and learnings.

 • Developing a control plan that specifies how the process will be monitored, measured, and controlled to prevent deviation or deterioration